Transformational Christianity: History

+The concept of transformation was initiated as a result of claims regarding an apparent series of citywide revivals which took place in several South American locations in the 1980s and 1990s.
+Starting in the mid-1970s and into the 1980s, the focuses of a loose network of evangelical pastors in South America converged to form what is termed strategic spiritual warfare.
+These pastors included Argentinian Baptist Eduardo Lorenzo (a revivalist who studied spiritual warfare to defeat local demons), Youth With a Mission's John Dawson (who wrote about demonic control of geographic regions), New Apostolic Reformation (NAR) evangelist Ed Silvoso (who used prayer to defeat a supposed warlock in an area lacking evangelical churches), and evangelist Carlos Annacondia (who focused on missions work and exorcism).
+Believing that territorial spirits – demons controlling specific areas – were hindering mission efforts, the concept of spiritual mapping to plot out these areas and their problems, particularly social ills, took form.
+Removing malign influences was seen to open the way for spiritual revival and societal transformation.
+These spiritual mapping and spiritual warfare techniques caught the interest of NAR leader C. Peter Wagner.
+Such revival was believed to be happening in South America in the late 1980s and early 1990s.
+Wagner and Silvoso were key promoters of the revival and spiritual warfare methodology leading up to it and helped spread the concepts more widely in evangelicalism.

-The concept of transformation was initiated as a result of claims regarding an apparent series of citywide revivals which took place in several South American locations in the 1990s.
-These claims were widely promoted in videos produced by George Otis, Jr. under the title, Transformations (2000) and Transformations II (2002).
-They are still being sold from Otis' Sentinel Group website for $19.99 each on DVD.
-These films claim drug arrests (see Cali Cartel) were connected to revival in the Colombian city as well as purported reports of giant vegetables grown in Guatemala, community transformation in the Canadian Arctic, Ugandan revival and dramatic increases in church attendance.
+The claims were widely promoted in videos produced by George Otis, Jr. (coiner of the terms spiritual mapping and the 10/40 window) under the titles Transformations (2000) and Transformations II (2002).
+The films claim drug arrests (see Cali Cartel) were connected to revival in the Colombian city as well as purported reports of giant vegetables grown in Guatemala, community transformation in the Canadian Arctic, Ugandan revival and dramatic increases in church attendance.
 Jack Dennison also wrote a book, City Reaching.
 This provided further impetus within the fundamentalist Christian world to Otis' teaching in both city reaching and marketplace ministry techniques.
-Argentinian evangelist Ed Silvoso popularized the latter approach in his book Anointed for Business, which introduced the term Marketplace Transformation.
+Silvoso popularized the latter approach in his book Anointed for Business, which introduced the term Marketplace Transformation.
 This combined with the concept of community transformation to develop a more general focus on transformation.
+As of January 2025, the videos are still being sold from Otis' Sentinel Group website store.